oduameh/Hyper-docs/Quick start guide.md

 git clone -b v6.6.0 https://github.com/hyperledger-identus/sdk-ts
 ```

-2. Ensure you have all applications installed for building the SDK and their dependencies
+2. Ensure you install all applications required to build the SDK and its dependencies.

 [rust](https://www.rust-lang.org/tools/install) and [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) are leveraged to build and use the AnonCreds and DIDComm Rust libraries within TypeScript.
 To build the SDK locally or run demonstration applications, you must have these applications installed.

-The following should work Linux and MacOS.
+The following commands work on Linux and macOS.
 If you experience any issues, refer to the latest installation instructions for your platform.

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh
 ```

-3. Run the following:
+3. Run the following commands:
 * Build the source SDK:

 ```shell